 So why is all of this so important?
 When we’re not present, we hurt ourselves and the people around us.
 We become more anxious because our mind is worrying about the future.
 We might feel more guilt because our mind is wallowing in the past.
 We miss out on the beauty around us because we are too distracted to notice it.
 We underperform at work because we’re not paying full attention.
 We hurt our loves ones because we’re not showing them that we care and that we are fully there for them.
 When we don’t fully show up, we let ourselves –and others –down.
 Presence changes everything – personally, professionally, emotionally and spiritually.
 It’s hard and it won’t happen overnight, but day by day, little by little, eventually it will become your new way of life.
 And what a more beautiful life that will be.

 Being present isn’t an overnight achievement.
-It takes time to become a present person.
-I started small, by picking one of these tips to practice daily, then I slowed added more in.
+Especially with all the distractions of today, it can be hard to just put yourself in the moment and enjoy reality.
+Start by taking the time to evaluate when was the last time that you truly were present?
+It’s not just about the photos you take nor the material gifts you give out, but the most important one is always your presence.
+It does take time to become a present person, but it’s doable.
+I started small, by picking one of these tips to practice daily, then I slowly added more in.
 So, what’s the first tip you’re going to practice?